Gemini-Commerce/mailchimp-marketing-go/docs/ListsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostListMemberTags**
-> PostListMemberTags(ctx, listId, subscriberHash, body)
+> PostListMemberTags(ctx, body, listId, subscriberHash)
 Add or remove member tags

 Add or remove tags from a list member.
 If a tag that does not exist is passed in and set as 'active', a new tag will be created.